GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Related Work

 \section{Related Work}

 There are three key research directions that inspired this work.
 The first is the call to increase geographic diversity in visual datasets~\cite{shankar2017no,devries2019objectrecognition}.
-In response, there have been attempts to construct geographically diverse datasets~\cite{DollarStreet,dubey2021adaptive,OpenImagesExtended}, summarized in \cref{tab:dsets}.
-However, these datasets are still geographically concentrated (in Europe for GeoYFCC~\cite{dubey2021adaptive}, India for OpenImages Extended~\cite{OpenImagesExtended}), and/or are still relatively small scale (DollarStreet~\cite{DollarStreet}), prompting our work.
+In response, there have been attempts to construct such datasets~\cite{dubey2021adaptive,OpenImagesExtended}, summarized in \cref{tab:dsets}.
+However, these datasets are still geographically concentrated (in Europe for GeoYFCC~\cite{dubey2021adaptive} or India for OpenImages Extended~\cite{OpenImagesExtended}).
+The dataset most similar to ours is \textbf{DollarStreet}~\cite{DollarStreet}, also mentioned in the introduction.
+Both DollarStreet and our GeoDe were collected to improve geographic diversity of image datasets, are relatively small scale datasets (62k for GeoDE, 39k for DollarStreet), and are collected through crowd-sourcing.
+However, DollarStreet was repurposed as a computer vision dataset by curating the images through GapMinder, a non-profit organization that collected these images to showcase differences in how people live around the world.
+Thus, the images in DollarStreet were collected through a more social science perspective: for example, images are collected to showcase different everyday actions such as ``washing hands'' as opposed to objects such as ``hand soap''.
+On the other hand, GeoDE is more focused on understanding how objects across the world are visually different.

-Second, in using crowd-sourcing to \emph{generate} visual content rather than using web-scraped images, we follow recent video datasets Charades~\cite{Sigurdsson2016Charades}, Epic Kitchens~\cite{damen2018scaling} and Ego4d~\cite{graumen2021ego4d}.
-However, we differ in that our key goal is to ensure a geographically balanced dataset.
-This poses challenges in recruitment and dataset scope (more in Sec.~\ref{sec:dset_choices}).
+Second, in using participants to \emph{generate} visual content, we follow video datasets Charades~\cite{Sigurdsson2016Charades}, Epic Kitchens~\cite{damen2018scaling} and Ego4d~\cite{graumen2021ego4d}.
+We similarly leverage paid workers to provide examples that fall outside the common web-scraped distribution.
+However, we differ in that our key goal is to ensure geographic diversity.
+This poses unique challenges in recruitment and dataset scope (more in Sec.~\ref{sec:dset_choices}).

 Finally, in our data collection efforts we take into account the extensive literature around selection bias in computer vision datasets~\cite{torralba2011unbiased,buolamwini18agender,zhao2017men,revisetool_extended,stock2018convnets,dulhanty2019auditing,yang2020towards,birhane2021large} and ensure that our dataset is collected responsibly, with attention to privacy, consent, copyright and worker compensation~\cite{birhane2021large}.